 A favorite childhood memory of mine was listening to the faint sound of a distant train whistle winging through the night and in through my bedroom window, landing on me, who was usually lying sleepless in my bed.
 The Southern Pacific lines ran in every direction through our San Fernando Valley.
 One line traveled northwest through San Fernando, over near the old Sunkist orange juice plant.
 Another snaked west and north through Van Nuys on its way to Central Valley.
 And the Coast Line ran a few miles south of our house through the mountains, toward the Pacific Ocean.
 The whistle, borne to me in the quiet of the evening, piqued my curiosity about what was at the other end of those rails.

 Along with listening in the dark for a lonesome whistle was the thrill of being stopped at a railroad crossing.
-Boxcars from all over the country whizzed past the windshield, our front row seat on the world.
-Each mute boxcar seemed to be throwing out a story of places it had been and of what it had seen.
-Santa Fe, Southern Pacific, Cotton Belt, Pittsburgh and Lake Erie, Baltimore and Ohio, Soo, Norfolk and Western, Wabash, Canadian Pacific, Denver and Rio Grand, and a score of others might well have been magic carpets, leading me to imaginary places my little brain couldn't even fathom.
+Boxcars from all over the country whizzed past the windshield of our car, our front row seat on the world.
+Each picturesque boxcar seemed to be throwing out a story of its travels, and of what it had seen.
+Santa Fe, Southern Pacific, Cotton Belt, Pittsburgh and Lake Erie, Baltimore and Ohio, Soo, Norfolk and Western, Wabash, Canadian Pacific, Denver and Rio Grand, and a score of others were as magic carpets, leading me to imaginary places my little brain couldn't even fathom.

 San Fernando Valley Train Routes, circa 1930

-My number one favorite boxcar to watch for was Great Northern Railway; that mountain goat perched on a cliff just looks cool, that's all.
-Not until decades later did I discover that my Great-grandfather's brothers all worked for GNR.
-And, 3 generations of my Mom's ancestors had worked for the Boston and Maine Railroad in the 1800s.
+My number one favorite boxcar to watch for was Great Northern Railway.
+That mountain goat perched on a cliff just looks cool, that's all.
+Not until decades later did I discover that my great-grandfather's brothers all worked for Great Northern.
+And, three generations of my Mom's ancestors had worked for the Boston and Maine Railroad in the 1800s.
 Railroading runs in the blood.

 In 1976 Craig and I traveled through the British Isles via rail.
 In 1981 I took my first ride on an American passenger train, a night ride from Boise to Salt Lake.
-Now I was ON the train that was blowing the whistle, and passing through scenery where cars couldn't go.
+What a thrill to be ON the train that was blowing the whistle, and passing through scenery where cars couldn't follow.
 About 5:30 a.m. the conductor softly woke up the passengers to alert each one that the train was passing through Logan Canyon, and we might want to take a look.
-We did.
+We looked.
 Out one window of the train was the flank of a mountain and on the other was . . . nothing.
-Just air, until we peered down into the canyon far below.
+Just air, as we peered down into the canyon far below.

 We have a half dozen of these not far from our house: